Dental Bone Graft

 If you have chronic gum disease (periodontitis), the gums can pull away from their attachment to the underlying jawbone (alveolar crest).
 While this doesn’t affect your overall health, it will eventually cause problems.

-Types of Dental Bone Graft
+What Are the Different Types of Dental Bone Grafts?

 When there’s a significant bone loss at the front of your jaw, a dental surgeon takes a bone from the back of your jaw where the wisdom teeth used to be.